dearhive/MashShare/readme.txt

 == Upgrade Notice ==

-= 3.6.1 =
+= 3.6.2 =
-* Fix: Whatsapp and mail button not opening any longer after recent chrom update
+* New: Necessary change because of new facebook API
+* New: Remove mashengine
+* New: Remove GDPR option.
+Not needed any longer as all shares are collected via sharedcount.com
+* New: Add admin notice notifying user of new facebook API.